Web push notifications are a scalable, engaging solution for reaching your audience. There’s no argument about that.

 So, just like you might monetize email newsletters, you can monetize web push notifications with personalization.

 A fashion publisher, for example, can monetize push notifications with ads from retailers that match readers’ interests and favorite content.
 Or a sports publisher can partner with athletic brands or sports teams to expand their audience and deliver sponsored content.
+In these kinds of push notifications, images matter just as much as text and can be the tipping point for conversions.

 4. Choose the right timing